Hazards of outdoor recreation: Hazardous terrain

 When travelling over glaciers, crevasses pose a grave danger.
 These giant cracks in the ice are not always visible, as snow can be blown and freeze over the top to make a snowbridge.
 At times snowbridges can be as thin as a few inches.
 Climbers and hikers use ropes to protect themselves from such hazards.
 Basic gear for glacier travel includes crampons and ice axes, and teams of two to five tie into a rope equally spaced.
 If someone begins to fall the other members of the team perform a self-arrest to stop the fall and then attempt a rescue.

 Drownings are especially likely when accompanied by head injuries (which may render people unconscious), in very cold water (which can sap energy quickly), or in white water (which may be so frothy that it is impossible to float, or even swim, to the surface).

 When walking beaches or crossing estuaries, it is essential to be aware of the tides.

-Hazardous bystanders

-Individuals encountered in the outdoors may not always be friendly and in some cases may pose a danger to outdoor recreationalists.
-These can take the case of robberies, sexual assault, or other attacks.